Kalmia polifolia

 Kalmia polifolia, previously known as Kalmia glauca and commonly called bog laurel, swamp laurel, or pale laurel, is a perennial evergreen shrub of cold acidic bogs, in the family Ericaceae.
 It is native to north-eastern North America, from Newfoundland to Hudson Bay southwards.

 Etymology

 The genus 'Kalmia' is named after Pehr Kalm, a Swedish-Finn botanist, who was a student of Linnaeus.
 The species name, 'polifolia', is Latin for 'pole-leaves' or 'pole-petals'.

 The former species name, 'glauca', is Latin for gleaming or gray, a word ultimately derived from the Ancient Greek 'γλαυκός', meaning blue-green or blue-gray.

 History

 The plant was first described by Friedrich Adam Julius von Wangenheim, a German botanist.

 Distribution and habitat

-Kalmia polifolia is common throughout Northern North American, thriving along the Eastern American states and in Montana, as well as in every Canadian province except in British Columbia, although spottings have been reported of Kalmia polifolia at Rhododenron Lake, located near Vancouver Island.
+Kalmia polifolia is common throughout Northern North America, thriving along the Eastern American states and in Montana, as well as in every Canadian province except in British Columbia, although spottings have been reported of Kalmia polifolia at Rhododenron Lake, located near Vancouver Island.
 Within Canada, Kalmia polifolia is very commonly found in east Nova Scotia where bog conditions are more frequent.
 Kalmia polifolia has also been spotted in a bog in Surrey, England.